So you’ve decided to start a virtual assistance business.

 Spreading the word about what you’re up to with your friends and relatives can actually pay off.

-My first official client was my sister-in-law, and we still work together 3-½ years later.
-I had no idea she was looking for VA help, but when I let everyone in my family know, she and I connected the dots.
+My first official client was my sister-in-law, and we worked together for years.
+I had no idea she was looking for VA help, but when I let everyone in my family know I was starting my biz, she and I connected the dots.

 Why this works:

 Your friends and family already know you’re awesome and trustworthy.
 They want you to succeed, and they know where you live, so you better do the work and do it well. 🙂

 How to spread the word?
 Send out an email announcement and a Facebook post explaining a bit about what you’re offering and your rates.

 It’s up to you if you want to do ‘friends and family’ pricing, of course, but that’s what I did starting out.
 This is potentially tricky down the road as you get busy with full-price clients and will probably mean an awkward conversation about adjusting to regular rates or transitioning them to a new VA.
 Only you know your dynamic with whatever friend or family is interested in working with you, so make sure it’s a super good fit or that it’s a temporary project.

 Reach out to other VAs and ask to subcontract for them.

 Subcontracting under a busy VA is an excellent way to help another VA out while getting shown the ropes a bit, getting experience, and getting testimonials.